Git Blame Who?: Stylistic Authorship Attribution of Small, Incomplete Source Code Fragments: Results

 \subsection{The Open World}

 Figure \ref{fig:confidence} shows the results of our initial open world experiment.
 In this experiment, we used the 15 programmer dataset as our suspects and trained a model on these programmers.
-We then tested this model on the remaining programmers in our larger dataset to simulate an open world experiment.
+We then tested this model on a few samples from the remaining programmers in our larger dataset to create open world conditions.
 Our results suggest that the calibration curve method is a viable way to address the open world problem.
 We notice that for our dataset, samples which do not belong to the suspect set usually have classification confidence below 20\% and the highest such confidence is 23\%, while most incorrect classifications occur with confidence below 40\%.
-Because we have a similar calibration curve for 106 programmers, we expect that we would have similarly useful thresholds for that expanded dataset as well as for other datasets.

-We also notice that the percentiles tend to match up with each other between classification results.
-For example, we observe that the best 75\% of the correct classifications have confidence greater than the worst 75\% of incorrect classifications.
-We also see that the best 50\% of the correct classifications have confidence greater than all but the outliers among the incorrect classifications.
-Our results suggest that misclassificatons due to the open world scenario are similar to general misclassificatons with respect to classification confidence with an even lower confidence threshold and that an open world can be handled by discarding such low confidence predictions, which we would likely already discard or handle skeptically based on our calibration curve (see Figure \ref{fig:calibration}).
-However, our remaining experiments show that this is likely a quirk of the specific match of supsects authors and unknown authors.
+We also notice that the percentiles tend to match up with each other between classification results, however this is likely a quirk of the specific dataset and experiments.
+Our results suggest that mis-attributions due to the open world scenario are similar to general mis-attributions with respect to classification confidence and that an open world can similarly be handled by discarding low confidence predictions, which we would likely already discard or handle skeptically based on our calibration curve (see Figure \ref{fig:calibration106}).

+For the remaining open world experiments, we used the full 104 programmer dataset, with 26 programmers in the suspect set and 78 in the out of world set for each run.
+We used 50 tree random forests with a limit of 50 features per tree, as a weaker classifier which performs faster and uses fewer computational resources.